keymanapp/keyman/developer/src/vscode-plugin/README.md

 # Keyman Developer for VSCode

-This package is a standalone [VSCode](https://code.visualstudio.com) plugin.
+This package is a standalone [VSCode](https://code.visualstudio.com) plugin which offers:

-Its features include:

-- (no features yet)
+- a Build Task for building .kpj files into a package
+- when building the .kpj file, all .kmn and .xml (LDML keyboard) files will be compiled as well
+- The Build Task assumes that the .kpj will have the same name as the directory.
+So, `.../some_keyboard/some_keyboard.kpj`
+- The build task will also build .kps files into packages

 ## Building